2010 Robert Bruss Real Estate Book Award

 But let’s not forget the disadvantages:

-Many people who own rental property in popular tourist destinations, such as San Francisco, or in college towns, such as Ithaca, New York, choose to rent their homes through Airbnb or another short-term hosting or rental service.
+Many people who own rental property in popular tourist destinations or college towns choose to rent their homes through Airbnb or another short-term hosting or rental service.

 Renting through Airbnb or a similar service involves a separate set of legal and practical issues concerning taxes, insurance coverage, local registration, liability for guest injuries, and so forth.
 Having different people come in and out of your rental house can cause major headaches for neighbors and might even violate the law.

-Many municipalities, including large cities such as New York City, San Francisco, and New Orleans, have legal restrictions (often quite severe) on short-term home rentals.
-Local registration or licensing requirements, tax rules, and other policies, vary greatly from place to place, so check yours if you’re even thinking about renting your home through Airbnb or a similar service.
-The Responsible Hosting section of Airbnb.com has a summary of the legal require- ments of more than 50 cities, with links for details.
-If your city isn’t listed on the Airbnb site, call your city’s zoning board or local housing authority for information, or do your own research on local law at www. statelocalgov.net or Municode.com.
+Many municipalities, including large cities such as New York City, San Francisco, and New Orleans, have legal restrictions (often quite severe) on short- term home rentals.
+Local registration or licensing requirements, tax rules, and other policies vary greatly from place to place, so check yours if you’re even thinking about renting your home for short stays.
+The Responsible Hosting section of Airbnb.com has a summary of the legal requirements of more than 50 cities, with links for details.
+If your city isn’t listed on the Airbnb site, call your city’s zoning board or local housing authority for information, or do your own research on local law at www.statelocalgov.net or Municode.com.
 Another useful resource is the Short Term Rental Advocacy Center (www.stradvocacy.org), created by Airbnb, HomeAway, TripAdvisor, and FlipKey.

 If you own a condo, co-op, or other property in a planned development, ask your homeowners’ association or co-op board about its short-term rental policies.

 While you might end up bringing in more money each month by renting your house through VRBO or a similar service, carefully consider all the relevant issues, including how much time you’ll need to spend screening guests or arranging for cleaning in between visitors.
-To get further informed, see the Short-Term Rentals of Your Home area in the Real Estate & Rental Property section of Nolo.com.
-You’ll find articles on insurance, taxes, screening renters, legal restrictions, and neighbor concerns.
+To get further informed, see the Short-Term Rentals of Your Home area in the Homeowners section of the Real Estate & Rental Property section of Nolo.com.
+You’ll find articles on insurance, taxes, renter screening, legal restrictions, and neighbor concerns.
 Also, to prevent your tenants from renting a room or space within their rental via a short-term rental service, make sure your lease or rental agreement prohibits sublets, as recommended in Chapter 5.

-Some homeowners decide (either for financial or social reasons) to stay in their homes and rent out a room in their house to a lodger.
+Some homeowners decide (for either financial or social reasons) to stay in their homes and rent out a room in their house to a lodger.
 Because this is different than the typical landlord-tenant relationship, we’ve devoted a special chapter to the subject.
-See Chapter 12 for details.
+See Chapter 13 for details.

 Thinking About Buying an Investment Property?